tylerlong/ringcentral-csharp-docs/docs/mac/receive-messages.md

 ![Subscribe Code](/screenshots/subscribe-code.png)

 `CMD - Enter` to run the application.
 When it is up and running, send a message to `username` number with another account.
 The message will be sent to the server, and server will notify our app since we have subscribed.
-Wait for several seconds and watch the "Application Output" window for the message.
+Wait for several seconds and watch the "Application Output" window for the notification message.
 It should be something like this:

 ```
 2016-04-08 10:56:30.700 MyTestApp[4385:48725] [